CrazyRabbitYingqing/Business_Project/MVP.md

 The data set contains ~10000 rows and ~47 columns.

-Unit of Analysis (that will shown in MVP): Regional house price map, .
+Unit of Analysis (that will shown in MVP): Regional house price map and Number of High Schools per Zipcode.

 Characteristics/Features: Living Area, Price source, property tax rate...